Vitiligo: Types, Symptoms, Causes, Treatment & Recovery

 Types of Vitiligo Disease

-• Generalized Vitiligo - This is the most common form and causes widespread white patches on various parts of the body.
-The patches often appear symmetrically.
+• Generalized Vitiligo - The most common type, with white patches appearing symmetrically on both sides of the body.

 • Segmental Vitiligo - Unlike the generalized type, this form affects only one side of the body or a specific area.
 It usually develops at a younger age.